 07 of 08

-TaylorMade calls this putter the Spider OS, but it looks more like a spaceship guiding your ball into a black hole.
-The OS is for oversized, and that huge head is key to the “High Moment of Inertia (MOI)” design that expands the sweet spot and keeps the club stable backswing through impact and follow through.
+TaylorMade calls this putter the Spider, but it looks more like a spaceship guiding your ball into a black hole.
+The huge head is key to the “High Moment of Inertia (MOI)” design that expands the sweet spot and keeps the club stable backswing through impact and follow through.
 Meanwhile, the putter’s raised high contrast sightline makes it easier to aim, and the vertical, deep-milled insert grips the ball to initiate roll at impact and improve sound and feel.

 08 of 08